jorgelon/kubernetesinmyhead.net/docs/observability/prometheus/operator-alerting.md

-# How prometheus operator works
+# Prometheus operator and alerting

 ## Define a prometheus resource